Set Up Custom SMTP

 4. In [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md), click **Create Connection**, choose **Custom SMTP**, and enter the SMTP host, port, security mode, username, password, sender identity, and workspace assignments.

-## Testing and Troubleshooting
+## Testing And Troubleshooting

 - **Authentication failed:** the username, password, or app password is wrong.